mcfiredrill/forttree/README.md

 =============
 Edit the file config/initializers/fortconfig.rb to configure various options.

+Go to `/boards/new` to make a new board in your tree.

 Image Storage
 =============
 You can use local filesystem or S3 for storage.
 Set STORAGE to :s3 and enter your